coverclock/com-diag-hazer/README.md

 in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
-A flag of '<' indicates that the satellite is on the active list (see ACT above), a '?' indicates that the azimuth and/or the elevation were empty but display as zero (likely that the satellite is not in the transmitted almanac), and an '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).
+A flag of '<' indicates that the satellite is on the active list (see ACT above); a '?' indicates that the azimuth and/or the elevation were empty but display as zero (likely that the satellite is not in the transmitted almanac); and an '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).